 5.Keep an eye out

 At this point, there is a bit of waiting and watching.
-Once it reaches the texture of whipped cream (anybody else thinking of pumpkin pie?) you know you are getting close.
-In about 5 minutes you will see nuggets of gold!
-Ok well, butter but that's like the gold of the kitchen.
+Once it reaches the texture of whipped cream you know you are getting close.
+After about 5 minutes, you will see the beginnings of what will become spreadable butter.

 The golden chunks are separated from the sea of buttermilk surrounding them by draining out the buttermilk and rinsing away the excess with cold water until only butter is left.

 This leaves us with 30 to 50 pounds of golden, melty goodness.
 Why is the leftover butter so much more yellow than conventional, store-bought butter?
-Simple-- grass-fed and chemical-free!
+Simple-- it's grass-fed, nutrient-dense and chemical-free!
 You can literally see the difference!
-For us that is beyond exciting and our ultimate goal.
-We want you to have the same confidence in our products that we do.

-Why explain and show all of this to you?
+Why do explain and show all of this to you?
 Why should you care?